 Annual affair: The 30 Year Christmas Sweatshirt

-Christmas jumpers – they’re not usually known for their taste or their enduring appeal.
+While Christmas jumpers are not usually known for their taste or enduring appeal, reusing the same jumper is the be festive and sustainable.

 As an antidote to fast fashion, luxury clothing brand Tom Cridland has created a festive sweatshirt that comes with a guarantee of 30 years.